Irfan-akhan/Landing-Page/README.md

 # Landing-Page
-Simple sneaker product landing page created for a fictional company ### Greats.
+#### Greats a simple sneaker product landing page created for a fictional company
 ## Built With
 * HTML5
 * CSS